 While it’s not a mini bar in the traditional sense, using a pull-out drawer as a minibar design for home is a great solution if you’re limited on space.
 To prevent bottles from toppling over or breaking after knocking into each other, purchase some drawer organizers to keep them in place, and you’ll have a nifty mini bar for the home in seconds!

-Want more mini bar ideas for the home that’ll help you take advantage of the space you have and keep all your drink-making ingredients and tools organized?
+Want more mini bar plans and for home ideas that’ll help you take advantage of the space you have and keep all your drink-making ingredients and tools organized?
 At Closet America, we can do more than just provide you with inspiration – we can design and install the custom home mini bar of your dreams!
 Contact us and work with us today!